CodyReichert/awesome-cl/README.md

   unlike iterate it does not require code-walking and is easier to extend.
 [Artistic License 2.0][51].
 * [series](https://github.com/tokenrove/series/wiki) - Functional style without any runtime penalty at all.
 [MIT][200].
 * [gmap](https://github.com/slburson/misc-extensions/blob/master/src/gmap.lisp) - A concise and extensible iteration facility that has the advantage of integrating well with FSet (see the Data Structures section), as it was written by the same author.
+In Quicklisp as part of `misc-extensions`.
 Public domain.

 Lambda shorthands